Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_android/guide.en-ie.md

 > [!warning]
 >
-> If, after following the configuration steps above, you encounter a sending or receiving error, please refer to the topic “[Modify existing settings](#modify-settings)”.
+> After following the configuration steps above, if you encounter a sending or receiving error, please refer to the topic “[Modify existing settings](#modify-settings)”.

 ### Use the email address